 College students face unique stressors that create or exacerbate different mental health challenges.
-Just some of these stressors include the transition from high school to college, applying for scholarships and jobs, being active on campus, having to socialize with new and different groups of people, large homework loads, project deadlines, and so much more.
+These stressors include the transition from high school to college, applying for scholarships and jobs, being active on campus, socializing with new and different groups of people, large homework loads, project deadlines, and so much more.
 The following page includes mental health challenges that can result from these stressors, ways to cope with them, and resources offered by each campus to help overcome mental health challenges.

 Depression: Depression comes in many forms and can coexist with anxiety.
-The DSM-5 (manual doctors use to diagnose mental disorders) considers someone to be depressed if they demonstrate five or more of the following symptoms.
-A depressed mood, especially during the morning, tiredness or lack of energy, feeling worthless or guilty, trouble with sleep, and no interest or pleasure in many activities occurring nearly every day.
-Also, having a hard time focusing, remembering details, making decisions, frequent thoughts about death or suicide, feeling restless or slowed down, and weight changes.
-More information on depression, including more symptoms and treatment options, can be found at www.webmd.com/depression.
+Depressive symptoms include a depressed mood, tiredness or lack of energy, feeling worthless or guilty, trouble with sleep, no interest or pleasure in many activities occurring nearly every day, having a hard time focusing, remembering details, making decisions, frequent thoughts about death or suicide, feeling restless or slowed down, and weight changes.

-Body Image: “Body image involves our perception, imagination, emotions, and physical sensations of and about our bodies.
+“Body image involves our perception, imagination, emotions, and physical sensations of and about our bodies.
 It’s not static – but ever changing; sensitive to changes in mood, environment, and physical experience.
 It is not based on fact.
 It is psychological in nature, and much more influenced by self-esteem than by actual physical attractiveness as judged by others.
-It is not inborn, but learned.”–from Improving Body Image, by Judy Lightstone.
-This quote demonstrates the complexity of body image and how it can vary from person to person.
-In college, issues with body image can be heightened or created due to aforementioned stressors.
-Body image issues are highly correlated with the development of eating disorders.
-Some tips on improving body image can be found at https://www.nationaleatingdisorders.org/learn/general-information/ten-steps.
+It is not inborn, but learned.”

 Advice for Coping with Mental Health Challenges

-- Aerobic exercise a at least three times a week (i.e., jogging).
+- Aerobic exercise at least three times a week (i.e., jogging)

-- Consider drug and alcohol use including caffeine.
+- Consider the impacts of drug and alcohol use, including caffeine

 North Dakota State College of Science